Information about the Tokyo Marathon 2020 for anyone involved.

 The Tokyo Marathon requests our runners and volunteers to cooperate in activities aiming to deliver a safe and secure marathon event.

-Activities will include wearing of security wristband and awareness-raising program delivered through our official website.
+Activities will include the Start Gate Pass registration and awareness-raising program delivered through our official website.

 （1）Reinforcing the surveillance system

 ・Installation of security cameras (128 cameras)